-This category accounts for 10% of the CLDF.
-This category is weighted at 10% on the CLDF.
+This category accounts for 10% of the CLDF and is weighted at 10%.
 Employee received zero (0) points in this area.
-Employee did not readily contest that he was generally due additional points in this category.
-Nevertheless, I find that this falls within the rubric of managerial discretion.
+Employee did not readily contest that she was generally due additional points in this category except for her general contention that the score she was accorded was based on a sham RIF process.
+Regardless of Employee's argument to the contrary, I find that this falls within the rubric of managerial discretion.
+Considering as much, I again find that Employee's arguments to the contrary are unconvincing.